If you have ever stood in front of mountains, a large forest, or in front of the ocean, you might have felt a call to write about your experience.

 Nature can shape so much of a story, too.
 That is why so many creepy stories are set in remote cabins or in bad snowstorms.
 It adds a whole other element to deal with.

 We will be going over some basics of what nature writing is, why it is important, and what you need to do to practice nature writing.

 The Interest In Nature Writing

 Since the dawn of time, nature has played a huge role in books.

 Whether it was describing the weather, documenting their journeys through nature, the call of the wild, writing a story that includes nature, or something else, it has been a common theme.

-Of course, more people in the past spent time in the natural world compared to today and our air conditioned offices, but as a writer you might need to include more nature writing into your work.
+Of course, more people in the past spent time in the natural world compared to today and our air-conditioned offices, but as a writer you might need to include more nature writing into your book.